unlock-protocol/docs/developers/smart-contracts/lock-api/hooks/README.md

 Once a hook address is registered, the function at the address will be executed as an additional step to the original logic.

 If you just want to set a single hook, just use the address zero for the others `0x0000000000000000000000000000000000000000`.
-Additionally, you can de-register any hook anytime by setting is back to 0.
+Additionally, you can de-register any hook anytime by setting it back to 0.

 Note that you could create a single contract containing multiple hooks logic, but you will still have to pass the contract address for each hooks you want to register.